-If you are wondering why the park has such a grand entrance, the answer lies in the important discovery in 1806 of the thermal springs and the development of the thermal baths, which are today to be found at the far end of the park – Les Thermes de St Gervais Mont Blanc.
-It was a miner from Servoz who first spotted steam when he was out fishing and, after a bit of digging around, found the hot spring water.
-By 1815, the first thermal baths were built and St Gervais as a tourist destination was on the map.
-In 1892, an air pocket burst in the Bionnassay glacier, wiping out the hamlet of Bionnassay and killing 200 people as well as destroying the thermal baths.
+If you were wondering why the park has such a grand entrance, the answer lies in the important discovery in 💦 1806 of the thermal springs and the development of the thermal baths, which are today to be found at the far end of the park – 💦 Les Thermes Saint-Gervais Mont-Blanc.

-Parking: there is plenty of parking near the Clubhouse and playground, though on hot summer days we try to find some shade along the road.
+🅿️ parking: there is plenty of parking near the playground and the climbing wall, though on hot summer days we try to find some shade in amongst the trees, along the road;

 address: 355 allée du Dr Lépina, Le Fayet, 74170, Saint-Gervais-les-Bains;